skip navigation

 Quite a few Washington cities and counties have adopted combined public nuisance and decibel-based ordinances.
 Some pair the EDNA set forth in chapter 173-60 WAC with zoning codes to establish maximum permissible environmental noise levels for specifically designated or zoned areas.

-All of the examples below set maximum permissible decibel levels within thier jurisduction, often making distinctions between differently zoned areas, and also allow for exemptions, such as noise produced by emergency vehicles, electrical substations, or utility installations.
-Many also offer the opportunity to obtain variances when producing prohibited noise in a temporary way, such as during a construction project.
+All of the examples below set maximum permissible decibel levels within their jurisdiction, often making distinctions between differently zoned areas, and also allow for exemptions, such as noise produced by emergency vehicles, electrical substations, or utility installations.
+Many also offer the opportunity to obtain variances when producing prohibited noise in temporary ways, such as during construction projects.

-- Bellevue Municipal Code Ch.
-9.18 — Establishes quiet zones in a specific community park and a greenbelt access area and offers different, defining additional noises prohibited in these areas
+• Bellevue Municipal Code Ch.
+9.18 — Noise Control.
+Establishes quiet zones in a specific community park and a greenbelt access area and includes additional noises prohibited in these areas.

-- Kent Municipal Code Ch.
-8.05 — Sets forth which EDNA designation applies in each of the city’s zones
+• Kent Municipal Code Sec.
+8.05.070 Noise Control.
+Sets forth which EDNA designation applies in each of the city’s zones.

-- Seattle Municipal Code Ch.
-25.08 — Requires applicants submit a Noise Management and Mitigation Plan when submitting for a variance
+• Seattle Municipal Code Ch.
+25.08 — Noise Control.
+Requires applicants submit a Noise Management and Mitigation Plan when submitting for a variance.

-- Thurston County Code Ch.
-10.36 and Ch.
-10.38 — On the list of exempted items is noise generated through customary agricultural activities and in off-highway vehicles in off-road vehicle parks
+• Municipal Code Ch.
+10.36 — Public Disturbance Noise.
+On the list of exempted items is noise generated through customary agricultural activities and from off-highway vehicles operating in off-road vehicle parks.

-- Tukwila Municipal Code Ch.
-8.22 — Exempts aircraft noise, including noise generated when engines are being tested and/or maintained
+• Tukwila Municipal Code Ch.
+8.22 — Noise.
+Exempts, among other things, aircraft noise, including noise generated when engines are being tested and/or maintained.

 The Public Disturbance Approach

-- Chelan Municipal Code Ch.
-8.31 — Defines a public disturbance noise as loud, raucous, frequent, repetitive, or continuous and includes, but is not limited to, construction activity at non-approved times, audio equipment, including portable or vehicle audio, and vehicle horns or sirens clearly heard by someone at a distance of 75 ft. or more
+• Chelan Municipal Code Ch.
+8.31 — Public Disturbance Noise.
+Defined as a loud, raucous, frequent, repetitive, or continuous noise and includes, but is not limited to, construction activity at non-approved times, audio equipment, including portable or vehicle audio, and vehicle horns or sirens clearly heard by someone at a distance of 75 feet or more.

-- Lakewood Municipal Code Ch.
-8.36 — Provides that yelling, shouting, whistling, or singing on a public street in a manner that disturbs the peace is a violation.
-Restricts the hours that noise from construction and/or lawn/ground maintenance are allowed, from 10:00 p.m. to 7:00 a.m. on the weekdays and 10:00 p.m. to 9:00 a.m. on the weekends
+• Lakewood Municipal Code Sec.
+8.36.10 — Noise Control.
+Provides that yelling, shouting, whistling, or singing on a public street in a manner that disturbs the peace is a violation; restricts the hours that noise from construction and/or lawn/ground maintenance is allowed.

-- Oak Harbor Municipal Code Ch.
-6.56 — Includes among possible public disturbances: the keeping of any animal and/or bird making frequent or long, continued noise
+• Oak Harbor Municipal Code Ch.
+6.56 — Public Nuisance Noises.
+Includes among possible public disturbances, the keeping of any animal and/or bird making frequent or long, continued noise.

-- Omak Municipal Code Ch.
-7.20 — Includes among possible public disturbances: yelling, shouting, hooting, whistling, or singing on or near public streets at any time or place
+• Omak Municipal Code Ch.
+7.20 — Public Disturbance Noises.
+Includes among possible public disturbances: yelling, shouting, hooting, whistling, or singing on or near public streets at any time or place.

-These are generally sections within codes that address broader issues, such as noises or vehicle parking.
+These are generally sections within codes that address broader issues, such as noise control or vehicle parking.

-- Bellevue Municipal Code Sec.
-9.18.042 — Creates quiet zones in which noises such as those coming from audio devices are prohibited if they can be heard from over 30 ft. away
+• Bellevue Municipal Code Sec.
+9.18.042 — Noise Control – Noise prohibited in quiet zones.
+Creates quiet zones in which noises are prohibited if they can be heard from over 30 feet from the source.

-- Ocean Shores Municipal Code Sec.
-10.08.060 — Restricts sound from portable and vehicle stereo equipment such that it not be audible more than 50 ft. from the source, increasing the distance to no greater than 100 ft. for portable stereos on the ocean beach
+• Port Townsend Municipal Code Sec.
+9.26.010Noise Control – Portable/motor vehicle audio equipment.
+Restricts sound from portable and vehicle stereo equipment such that it not be audible more than 75 feet from the source

 Regulation of Construction Noises

 Some jurisdictions regulate construction site noise by establishing designated hours for permitted construction for certain zones, such as residential zones.
-Others regulate construction noise through a provision in their general noise control ordinance.
+Others regulate construction noise through a provision in their general noise control ordinances.

-- Tumwater Municipal Code Sec.
-8.08.030(G) — Limits construction activity that is audible from a dwelling to certain hours
+• Tumwater Municipal Code Sec.
+8.08.030(G) — Noise Control - Noise disturbance described.
+Limits construction activity that is audible from a dwelling to certain hours.

 Regulation of Mechanical Equipment